Last Updated on

 - Take adequate rest.
 Stress may be a reason for acne.

 - Change your bedding and linen often.

 - Prefer using oil-free make-up which is less likely to trigger acne.
 Do wash your face before you go to bed.

 - Do not self-medicate.
 Ingredients like salicylic acid and Vitamin A could be unsafe during pregnancy.

 Pregnancy pimples, though disturbing, are a common and normal occurrence.
-General hygiene with healthy eating habits can help prevent them from occurring.
+General hygiene with healthy eating habits can help prevent them from occurring, but even if they do occur, remember that they will go away after childbirth if you keep your diet healthy.
 Overtreatment with drugs is best avoided at this time as it may pose a risk for your baby.

 Also Read: Skin Changes during Pregnancy